Patrick-Cole/pygmi/README.rst

 It includes:

-* Magnetic and Gravity 3D forward modelling
+* Magnetic and Gravity 3D forward modelling.
-* Cluster Analysis
+* Cluster Analysis, including use of scikit-learn libraries.
-* Routines for cutting, reprojecting and doing simple modifications to data
+* Routines for cutting, reprojecting and doing simple modifications to data.
 * Convenient display of data using pseudo-color, ternary and sunshaded representation.
-* New features such as MT processing and 1D inversion, gravity processing, seismological  for SEISAN data.
+* MT processing and 1D inversion using MTpy.
+* Gravity processing.
+* Seismological functions for SEISAN data.
+* Remote sensing ratios and improved imports.

 It is released under the `Gnu General Public License version 3.0 <http://www.gnu.org/copyleft/gpl.html>`_